joeamroo/joeamroo/README.md

 - 🤝 I’m looking for help with **creating chatbots on different platforms (esp discord and twitter/X) for the logical fallacies LLM.**

-- 👨‍💻 All of my projects are available at [youssefaa.com](youssefaa.com)

-- 📝 I regularly write articles on [aseasquared.substack.com](aseasquared.substack.com)

 - 📫 How to reach me **yousefamrzagazig@gmail.com**

 <h3 align="left">Connect with me:</h3>